Not Wheelchair Accessible

 My current work is an exploratory deconstructing of imaginary landscapes through layers of colours and textures.
 Direct life experiences and my own personal background meld with the notion of being present and being silent.

-For more than 10 years, inspired by poetry and prose, I have been creating layered paintings that aim to depict the ebbs and flows of life, the ongoing quest for meaning, and the longing for ‘safa’ and transcendence.
-A largely-self taught artist, NikNaz’s work is held in private collections in Canada, USA, the UK and Iran.
+Inspired by poetry and prose, I create layered paintings that aim to depict the ebbs and flows of life, the ongoing quest for meaning, and the longing for ‘safa’ and transcendence.
+My creative journey formally began while studying architecture in Iran.
+Close to a decade later, after immigrating to Canada, I started exploring mixed media and acrylics.
+My work is held in private collections in North America, Europe and the Middle East.

 Krista Johnson is a Vancouver based artist.
 Her representational paintings allow her to explore the relationship between colour and light as it exists in the natural world.
 It is this constant need to seek out an abundance of nature that she continually examines in her art.
 Krista graduated with a Bachelor of Communication Design from Emily Carr University of Art and Design in 2000.
 She worked as a designer and illustrator until she began to focus on painting in 2015.
 Her work can be viewed online at www.kristajohnson.ca and at the Ian Tan Gallery and Once a Tree Furniture in Vancouver.